Erkin Gadirli: Political

 Gadirli co-founded the Republican Alternative (REAL) on 25 December 2008, as a social movement, and later as a political party.
 He served as the chairman of the Republican Alternative Movement until May 2014.
 He was relieved from his post for "contradicting the movement's basic principles and program documents."
 According to another board member, Natig Jafarli, he was fired for voicing several views on harsh authoritarianism.
-Gadirli's right to vote in the board and give interviews to the media about the party's activities was also restricted for three months.
+Gadirli's right to vote on the board and give interviews to the media about the party's activities was also restricted for three months.
 Gadirli himself stated that the decision was not "unexpected" for him, but expressed "deep concerns" over the decision.

 İn October 2017, Erkin Gadirli stated that he would leave politics and return to law.
-Despite this, he participated in the snap Azerbaijani parliamentary elections in 2020 as an independent candidate as the REAL Party was not registered with the Ministry of Justice.
+Despite this, he participated in the snap Azerbaijani parliamentary elections in 2020 as an independent candidate, as the REAL Party was not registered with the Ministry of Justice.
 He also submitted the information on his unemployment to the Central Election Committee before the elections.
 He was elected a deputy from Yasamal second constituency No. 16 with a majority of 34.4% of the votes.
 Gadirli was criticised by the Azerbaijani opposition for accepting the mandate and getting in the parliament.
 He was elected as a member of the Parliamentary Committee on Legal Policy and State Building and the Parliamentary Committee on Defense, Security and Combating Corruption.
 He was also elected as head of the Azerbaijan–Ireland inter-parliamentary working group, and as member of the Azerbaijani delegation to PACE.
 Since 4 August 2020, he is a member of the political committee of the Republican Alternative Party.